nickboucher/nickboucher/README.md

 ### Hi there 👋 &nbsp; I'm Nicholas Boucher

-I'm a PhD candidate at the University of Cambridge.
+I've recently completed a PhD at the University of Cambridge.
 I also work for Microsoft.

 ### About me